lprsd/Jumpstart/README.md

 Students that are recently graduated in Computer Science have good exposure to algorithms, writing snippets of code for performing an action but could use a primer on writing real world maintainable complex software in quick iterations with best practices and right approach to: version control, continuous integration, agile development, right tools, design patterns etc.

-### Smart Engineer
+### What to expect

-Certain practices and principles help a programmer to be a smart engineer.
+Certain practices and principles help programmers to be good software engineers.
 The most significant traits of a good programmer is an ability to think about the problem domain at various abstraction levels.

 * Agility
 * Design